 Buczacki, S., Best Soft Fruit, ISBN 060057733 3, Hamlyn 1994.

 I have attempted in this and other pages to incorporate links to useful articles wherever possible.
 In addition, there is a separate links page.

 I have already mentioned David Frary’s allotment pages; it is the best site that I have seen so far for new plot holders.
 While it is not yet complete, it does cover clearing the plot, digging, and first year cultivation.

 I would also recommend growingyourown.info.
 It is well-structured, covers a comprehensive range of crops, has lots of excellent pictures and is very readable.

 There is lots of stuff out there on the Internet although much of it, particularly the blogs, is of very variable quality.
 Much emphasis seems to be placed on the personal touch (or social networking to use the jargon), e.g. “here are my piccies” and “now I know that I ought to be down on the plot but I am here wittering on about myself”.
 While such writing may be enjoyable, and it is always reassuring to know that there are other people out there who are in the same boat as you, it is not always particularly helpful.

 Allotment forums can provide a useful means of increasing your knowledge of growing fruit and vegetables simply by browsing the questions that are asked along with the answers and observations that are returned.
 Currently, the most popular forum by some distance is Allotments4All.
-Allotment.org.uk is another popular forum while the BBC also has a gardening message board which includes a section on allotments.
+Allotment.org.uk is another popular forum.
 One word of warning – expect the odd firestorm on any forum.
 There are always people with short tempers who have difficulty in counting to ten before they mouth off, usually when they think that they have been offended.